‘Somebody’s Already Killed’ Over Trump Dossier — Deadly Result From Published Dossier Revealed In Transcript

 Simpson said at the time Steele told him he knows someone there who will take care of it and he told Simpson that the FBI had “an internal Trump campaign source.”
 Simpson admitted in the interview that he was opposed to Trump becoming president during the campaign.

 Trump has said the dossier was inaccurate from the first day it became an issue and he never wavered on his stand.
 Feinstein said she released the transcript to the public to combat the misinformation about the interview they had behind closed doors.
-Feinstein said in a statement:
+Feinstein said this in a statement.

 “The innuendo and misinformation circulating about the transcript are part of a deeply troubling effort to undermine the investigation into potential collusion and obstruction of justice.
 The only way to set the record straight is to make the transcript public.”